younghwanglocalspace/photo-picker-plus-ios/iOS/PhotoPickerPlus/README.md

 Initialization
 --------------

  *   sourceType (optional) - `PhotoPickerPlusSourceType` - Sets whether to display the source selection screen or to only allow image selection from a specific source.
 The different options are `PhotoPickerPlusSourceTypeAll`, `PhotoPickerPlusSourceTypeLibrary`, `PhotoPickerPlusSourceTypeCamera` and `PhotoPickerPlusSourceTypeNewestPhoto`.
-If you don't set this then it defaults to `PhotoPickerPlusSourceTypeAll`.
+If not set it defaults to `PhotoPickerPlusSourceTypeAll`.
- *   multipleImageSelectionEnabled (optional) - `BOOL` - if on picker does multi image selection if off picker does single image selection.
-If not set then it defaults to off.
+ *   multipleImageSelectionEnabled (optional) - `BOOL` - If YES picker does multi image selection if NO picker does single image selection.
+If not set then it defaults to NO.
+ *   useStandardDevicePicker (optional) - `BOOL` - If YES then the picker will use the `UIImagePickerController` to select images from the device rather than the custom picker.
+This is for apps that don't want to ask users for location services.
+This will however limit the device photo selection to one image at a time.
+If not set it defaults to NO.
+ *   offerLatestPhoto (optional) - `BOOL` - If YES the source selection offers a Latest Photo option.
+If NO then it doesn't.
+This is to offer a non location services option for the picker as latest photo requires location services to be enabled by the user.
+If not set it defaults to YES.
  *   delegate - `NSObject <PhotoPickerPlusDelegate>` - The delegate for this component.
 It should implement two methods.
     *  `-(void)PhotoPickerPlusController:(PhotoPickerPlus *)picker didFinishPickingMediaWithInfo:(NSDictionary *)info;`
     *  `-(void)PhotoPickerPlusControllerDidCancel:(PhotoPickerPlus *)picker;`